d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 3) Voting power is proportional to the staked amount of governance tokens in the DAO.

-The most notable Updog DAO was the "Coffeebean DAO", which housed a large number of NFTs with an minimum floor value of over 56,000 $ALGO.
+The most notable Updog DAO was the "Coffeebean DAO", which housed a large number of NFTs with an floor value of at least 56,000 $ALGO.

 The FAME DAO launched recently.
 It licensed the Updog contracts but had its [own frontend](https://www.algofame.org/dao).

 ## The vulnerability

-Due to insufficient validation in the staking method, a malicious user can drain all governance tokens from the DAO, as well as gain super-majority voting power in the DAO.
+Due to insufficient validation in the staking method, a malicious user can drain all governance tokens from the DAO, as well as gain super-majority voting power.

 ### A normal staking call